JSBmanD/docs/pages/deep-linked-ads/google-ads-overview.md

 ![image](/_assets/img/pages/deep-linked-ads/google/google-ads-overview.png)

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Branch Linking Supported but Not Recommended"
-	You can use Branch links in non-app campaigns.
+  "title": "Branch Linking Supported but Not Recommended", "body": "You can use Branch links in non-app campaigns.
 However, they are not required and we recommend their usage only in custom edge cases.
-Learn more about [Customization & Edge Cases](/deep-linked-ads/google-ads-customization/) for using Branch links.
+Learn more about [Customization & Edge Cases](/deep-linked-ads/google-ads-customization/) for using Branch links."
+}
+[/block]

 ## Campaign Support